cicimia2266/personalWebsite/content/project/Photo-Donut/index.md

 Designed and implemented a mini social-focused full stack django photo-sharing web application.

-\- The overall functionality of this full stack web application includes: authentication, authorization, follow/unfollow user, making posts, master/detail view of posts, etc.
+\- The overall functionality of this full stack web application includes: authentication, authorization, follow/unfollow user, creating posts, master/detail view of posts, etc.

 \- Designed and implemented the front end interface using html, bootstrap, javascript, allowing user to interact with the application for all mentioned modules.